zyjing/electron_sample/README.md

-This folder contains the sample to work with electron.
+This folder contains the sample to work with electron, in an effort to research electron application development pattern

 1. ipc-window
 Shows how to communicate between 2 windows